-A well balanced nutritious diet can help you keep physically fit and mentally alert not only during and after the sports events but all round the year.
+A well balanced nutritious diet can help you keep physically fit and mentally alert not only during and after the sports events but all around the year.

-Physical fitness and mental well-being are vital for any athlete or for that matter any sports person.
-And that comes with proper nourishment on a daily basis.
+Physical fitness and mental well-being is a must for any athlete or for that matter any sports person and that comes with proper nourishment on a daily basis.
 As an athlete, you don’t need a special diet; what you do require is a disciplined approach in following guidelines for healthy eating.

 The American Dietetic Association, Dietitians of Canada, and the American College of Sports Medicine state that ‘physical activity, athletic performance, and recovery from exercise are enhanced by optimal nutrition’ and recommend ‘appropriate selection of foods and fluids, timing of intake, and supplement choices for optimal health and exercise performance’.